Yes, there are many tutorials online that teach you how to sew a zipper into a pillow.

 Make sure your needle is on the correct side of the zipper foot so that you don’t run over the zipper tab when you get to it.

-Pull the zipper out so it is facing up and away from the pillow fabric as shown:
+Next, pull the zipper out so it is facing up and away from the pillow fabric as shown below.
+You can press this with an iron if your fabric can take the heat of an iron.

-Now, lay the other pillow fabric square on top of this one, right sides together, matching the edges of the new square with the edge of the zipper that hasn’t been sewn yet.
-Pin.
+Now, lay the other pillow fabric square on top of the original piece that you just sewed that zipper to, right sides together.
+Match the edges of the new square with the edge of the zipper tape that hasn’t been sewn yet.
+Pin it to hold it in place.
 See photo below:

-Stitch 1/4″ away from the teeth, on the unsewn side.
+Stitch 1/4″ away from the teeth, on the unsewn side, just like you did with the first piece of fabric.

-Be sure to take out pins before you sew over them.
+Be sure to take out pins so you don’t sew over them.

 Now, unzip the zipper part way.
-If you don’t, you’ll stitch the zipper inside and it will be tough to get it unzipped to turn the pillow right side out.
+If you don’t, it will be tough to get it unzipped when you turn the pillow right side out.

-Next, match the three remaining sides of the pillow squares, so that the edges line up.
+Next, match the three remaining sides of the pillow , so that the edges line up.
+Pin the three sides together in place.

-Start sewing on the zipper edge of the pillow about 1/2″ away from the zipper stitching toward the inside of the pillow.
+Start sewing about 1/2″ away from the zipper stitching toward the inside of the pillow.

 I know it seems strange that your stitching doesn’t match up with where you stitched the zipper on, but this is why this method is so awesome…you don’t have to line up your stitching and you don’t have to worry about the zipper teeth or the tail of the zipper showing!!!